hong-chen/er3t/docs/source/tutorial/install.rst

 .. warning::

-    You will need to have the dependencies installed first.
+    You will need to have the dependencies 1 and 2 installed first.

 1. Open a terminal, type in the following